-Fort Scott Community College Department of Nursing Education requires students to receive an FDA approved Covid-19 vaccination.
-Students will be required to show proof of a completed series prior to clinical rotation.
+Fort Scott Community College Department of Nursing.
 We will follow the guidelines that are set forth by the clinical agencies and the CDC and FDA regarding Covid-19 vaccination recommendations.

 Latex Allergy

 • Latex allergies are on the increase among health care workers.
 For the nursing faculty to provide a safe clinical environment, the student is asked to complete a latex allergy questionnaire before entering the program.
 If at any time the student believes she/he may be developing an allergy to latex, the student is expected to notify her/his instructor immediately.